Human Development Index

 People Reached by Food Security and Livelihoods Programs

-Peru has experienced significant economic growth over the past decade, but the gap between rich and the poor has not diminished and over 30% of its population remains poor, 10% of whom live in abject poverty.
-Peru has laudably reduced child malnutrition rates, but undernutrition remains a problem in the rural Andean regions where some 40% of families live in extreme poverty, over 30% of all children under five are chronically malnourished, and six in ten children are anemic and in need of iron supplements.
+Peru has experienced significant economic growth over the past decade, but the gap between rich and the poor has not diminished.
+The country has laudably reduced child malnutrition rates, but undernutrition remains a problem in the rural Andean regions where some 40% of families live in extreme poverty, over 30% of all children under five are chronically malnourished, and six in ten children are anemic and in need of iron supplements.

 Active in Peru since 2007, Action Against Hunger’s teams carry out a range of food security programs that aim to combat child malnutrition and chronic micronutrient deficiencies while working to strengthen government health systems and community based organizations to improve information systems, promote breastfeeding, and strengthen commitments to biofortification and nutritional supplements for children under three years of age.

 The COVID-19 pandemic has highlighted the fragility of Peru’s health systems, with primary care paralyzed and hospitals overwhelmed.
 The government management of the crisis also resulted in a socio-economic crisis, with massive loss of jobs.
 Poverty increased by 34%, affecting the lives of more than 11.2 million Peruvians.
 Around 75% of the population surveyed by Action Against Hunger faces food insecurity and 14% of households (equivalent to at least 1 million people in Lima alone) said they had not been able to buy food with protein, primarily because of lack of funds.